warrench/dysart/README.md

 Note that many features in this package depend on using python 3.
 The configuration script will attempt to use python 3.7.

+## Installation

+In its current state, DySART is equally supported on MacOS and Linux (it has been tested on Ubuntu and Arch Linux).
+It should also work on Windows, modulo any undiscovered filesystem navigation bugs.
+However, the configuration script, which also contains some simple utilities that will be useful to developers, is written for bash, so it might only work correctly on unix systems.

+To install DySART, first ensure that you have the right requirements installed.
+You will first need python 3.7 and a python virtual environment system (conda and virtualenv are currently supported).
+You should then install MongoDB if you want to use the database facilities.
+This can be done on MacOS with homebrew (`$ brew install mongodb`) or from the website.
+Most non-esoteric Linux package managers (including apt and pacman) should also have an up-to-date version of MongoDB.

+To set up the database and python environment, enter the top-level `dysart` directory and run `$ . config on`, which will also test-start these services.
+You can stop them by running `$ . config off`.

+If you want to use Labber facilities, you can link DySART to your Labber installation by running `$ . config labber /path/to/Labber`.

+Now you should be all set.
+To see what the software can do, try opening `dysart/measurement/dummy_measurement.py` in a Jupyter or Hydrogen notebook!

 ## (Semi-)stable features

 ### Config script